oracle-livelabs/apex/scm-ai-agent/5-run-application/5-add-agent-run-application.md

     </copy>
     ```

-    *Tool invoked: `show_warehouses_by_supplier` — the agent retrieves the warehouses this supplier has previously delivered to and asks you to choose one.*
+    *Tool invoked: `show_warehouses_by_supplier`.
+The agent retrieves the warehouses this supplier has previously delivered to and asks you to choose one.*

     ![Procurement Assistant Conversation](./images/raise-po.png " ")